edoriggio/cn-web-server/README.md

 # Roma Capoccia Web Server

+## Abstract

+This is a web server that works with a subsection of the HTTP methods.
+It is implemented using python 3 and only uses python's ```socket``` library to handle requests and send back resoponses.
+The server is also multithreaded and accepts both HTTP/1.0 and HTTP/1.1 requests (thus being able to keep sockets alive).

 ## Execution Steps

 In oder to run the server, just type in the terminal the following line